m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ### Phase Three
-In phase three, the client should first verify the server’s certificate.
+In phase three, the client should first verify the server's certificate.
 For example, the client should be able to validate that a reputable certificate authority signed the certificate.

 After verification, the client can send key exchange information to the server.
-For example, the client can generate a secret key, encrypt it using the server’s public key, and send it to the server.
+For example, the client can generate a secret key, encrypt it using the server's public key, and send it to the server.

 Depending on the application requirements, the client may send a certificate to the server to authenticate itself.
 If a website is public-facing, then the authentication is typically one-way; that is, the client needs to authenticate the server, but the server need not authenticate the client.
 On the other hand, internal or private web servers may require mutual authentication.